andreashuber69/kiss-worker/README.md

   </a>
 </p>

-Provides one of the easiest ways to run a function on a worker thread in the browser, in under 2kB of additional chunk size!
+Provides one of the easiest ways to use a worker thread in the browser, in just ~2kB of additional chunk size!

 1. [Features](#features)
 1. [Prerequisites](#prerequisites)